Beef massaman curry, a slow-cooked Thai dish with succulent meat cooked in a tamarind rich, spicy & fragrant sauce with potatoes & shallots.

 - 100g (¼ Cup + 2 Tbsp) Massaman Curry Paste

 - 1 Star Anise

 - 250ml (1 Cup) Water

 - 35g (25mm or 1" Cube) Tamarind Paste

 - 2 Tbsp Fish Sauce

-- Add the beef and coconut milk and stir to combine.
+- Add the salt, star anise, cardamom pods and cassia bark followed by the beef and stir to combine.